silphimon/webpage/content/project/example/index.md

 3)	Provide actionable and easy to implement guidelines for researchers to perform well powered fMRI studies

 The focus will be on the emerging field of organizational neuroscience.
-Optionally, it will be possible to review fMRI studies in this field and analyze their correctness in terms of power/sample size (see (Prochilo et al., 2019)[https://open.lnu.se/index.php/metapsychology/article/view/935]).
+Optionally, it will be possible to review fMRI studies in this field and analyze their correctness in terms of power/sample size [Prochilo et al., 2019 (https://open.lnu.se/index.php/metapsychology/article/view/935).